 A diet for high blood pressure does not need to be limiting.
 It doesn't have to be tasteless either.
-However, it's an effective way to safely lowering your high blood pressure and improve your overall health.
+However, it's an effective way to safely lower your high blood pressure and improve your overall health.

 Your doctor may recommend specific modifications to your diet, which will improve any immediate health risks.
 However, by changing your diet to a heart healthy one, you'll improve your overall health, too.

 A good diet for those with high blood pressure should include: